Procedure #3013.2; Rev.: 1 (Effective May 8, 2017)

 A. Things to consider before using a purchasing card – In many cases, the purchasing card may not be the best or most appropriate method of payment.
 The cardholder should consider the following before making a purchase with the card:

 - Card limits: Know the limits for the card.
-The cycle credit limit and single purchase limit can be obtained from the Purchasing Card Program Manager.
+The cycle credit limit and single purchase limit can be obtained from the Purchasing Card Program Administrator.
 Do not exceed the single purchase limit by splitting purchasing transactions.

 - Contracted vendors: Use the Purchasing Services contract vendor directory to identify contracted vendors and negotiated discount pricing.
 Purchases from non-contracted vendors may require additional justification.
 Contact Purchasing Services.